-- Presenters must be registered students on undergraduate, taught postgraduate or research postgraduate programmes at a Higher Education institution, or graduate associates employed at Southampton Solent University - Presenters may employ visual and / or audio aids, e.g. PowerPoint slides, sound or video files, props or artefacts.
-However, any visual / audio aids which will be delivered via electronic means must be submitted to the conference organisers by Monday 24 April 2017 at research.innovation@solent.ac.uk and any physical objects must be portable and not require any 'setting up' time - Presentations must be a maximum of 10 minutes in length.
-A 1 minute warning will be given to presenters who should aim to wrap up in the remaining minute. - Presenters should be prepared to answer questions on their presentation afterwards - The decision of the judging panel is final
+- Presenters must be employed at Southampton Solent University at the time of presentation. - Presenters may employ visual and / or audio aids, e.g. PowerPoint slides, sound or video files, props or artefacts.
+However, any visual / audio aids which will be delivered via electronic means must be submitted to the conference organisers by 16 April 2018 at rieconference@solent.ac.uk and any physical objects must be portable and not require any 'setting up' time - Presentations must be a maximum of 2 minutes in length, and presenters will be stopped at the end of their time slot. - Presenters should be prepared to answer questions on their presentation afterwards, but Q&A will only take place if time allows. - The decision of the judging panel is final.